Potchefstroom Gimnasium

-Potch Gim is a public Afrikaans medium co-educational high School in Potchefstroom, North West, South Africa.
+Potchefstroom Gimnasium, colloquially known as Potch Gim, is a public Afrikaans medium co-educational high School in Potchefstroom, North West, South Africa.

-Beginnings
+History

-It was founded in 1907, by the Theological Centre of the Reformed Church of South Africa.
-Dutch was the language of teaching.
+The “Voorbereidende Skool” (preparatory school) was founded in 1907 as a Dutch language school by the Theological Centre of the Reformed Church of South Africa.
 The founders committee existed of Kamp, J., Duvenage, A.P.C, Lion Cachet, J., Postma, F. and du Toit, J.D.
-The school started in the Theological Centre's Library.
-The first Head Master was Coetsee, J.A.A.
-He was head master until 1938.
+The school's first hostel was built in 1907, and classes were initially held in the Theological Centre's Library.

-Head Masters

-Head masters to follow: Kruger, W.deK.
-(1938–1965), Combrink, A.J.
-(1965–1974), Kruger, A.B.J.
-(1974–1979), Dreyer, L.A.
-(1979–1982), Grobler, A.N.
-(1982–1985), Janson, C.A.
-(1986–1999) and Breed, J. (2000–2008).
-Oosthuizen, R.A.
-(2009–2021).
-Van der Merwe, FW is the current head master since February 2022.
+On 13 November 1914, the school was renamed the Potchefstroom Gimnasium and became a government school the following year.
+In 1916 the school began teaching in Afrikaans.

+In May 1947, the school was relocated to its own building.

+Present